Categories

 A Shift Towards Mindful Consumption: On the brighter side, there’s an emerging consciousness among consumers about the implications of their buying decisions.
 Movements like slow fashion advocate for buying fewer, timeless, and high-quality pieces.
 The emphasis is on valuing each garment, understanding its origin, and maximizing its lifespan.

 In conclusion, our throwaway culture, propelled by fast fashion, has not only environmental but also psychological ramifications.
-Recognizing the problem is the first step.
+Recognising the problem is the first step.
 As consumers, we have the power to drive change by altering our consumption patterns and supporting more sustainable practices in the fashion industry.

 Conclusion